microsoft/X-Mem/README.md

 VERSION CONTROL
 ------------------------------------------------------------------------------------------------------------

 This project is under version control using git.
 Its master repository is hosted at <https://github.com/Microsoft/X-Mem.git>.
+There is also another fork at <https://github.com/nanocad-lab/X-Mem.git>, which generally mirrors Microsoft's repository.

 ------------------------------------------------------------------------------------------------------------
 CONTACT, FEEDBACK, AND BUG REPORTS